The biogas production plant in Kefar Gil'adi, Israel effectively turns farm waste into feed, methane fuel, and other useful products.

 Biogas (composed largely of methane, carbon dioxide, and a bit of water vapor) is processed from organic waste.
 Closely related to natural gas, the "scavenged" fuel can be used to power stoves, heaters, lamps, refrigerators, and internal combustion engines.

 Israel's methane gas project has been an ongoing affair for nearly two years.
 Initial research was carried out on a 35-cubic-foot digester ... then two 350-cubic-foot experimental plants were built.
 Finally, in August of 1979, a 7,063-cubic-foot biogas "factory" was put into operation.
-Though it's not completed yet (the plant is actually a practical
+Though it's not completed yet (the plant is actually a practical "working" research project), the system has been producing gas on a regular basis all through its "debugging" phase.

 The people responsible for the success of the biogas project don't look at the plant as merely a source of energy.
 Instead, they take a wholistic approach.
 The operation started with a 500-head cattle feedlot—where disposal of waste was a concern—and, in effect, converted that "problem" into usable energy ... enough to replace about half a ton of fuel oil a day.
 That, of course, Is all well and good, but the researchers are also feeding the spent manure (after it's been "degassed") to fish being raised in the farm's breeding ponds ... and then using the fish for human consumption!